How should I pack for international travel?

-- Towel: A quality washcloth or towel is always a handy item to include in your suitcase space.
+- Towel: A quality washcloth or towel is always a handy item to include in your luggage space.
 You never know if the hotel you’ll stay in will provide you with one.
-If it can’t fit on your suitcase, you can always place it in your backpack or you can get a camping towel which will save you a lot of space.
+If it can’t fit on your luggage, you can always place it in your backpack or you can get a camping towel which will save you a lot of space.

 - Toiletries: Find a small sturdy toiletry bag to pack a toothbrush and toothpaste, shampoo, essential makeups, nail clippers, lip balm and shaving items.

-- Tissues: Get some travel tissues and pack them in your carry-on bag.
+- Tissues: Get some travel tissues and pack them in your carry-on suitcase.
 They exist for a reason, they can be very helpful if you get stuffed up on the plane.

 - Sunglasses: Find some quality sunglasses to protect your eyes from the sun, even in cold areas.